zuozhenggh/learning-library/data-management-library/security/data-safe/discover-mask-sensitive-data/discover-mask-sensitive-data.md

 To complete this lab, you need to have the following:

 - An Oracle Cloud account
-- Access to an Autonomous Database as the `ADMIN` user, sample data for Oracle Data Safe loaded into the database, and the Discovery and Masking feature enabled on the database
+- Access to an Autonomous Database as the `ADMIN` user, sample data for Oracle Data Safe loaded into the database, and the Discovery and Masking features enabled on your database
 - Access to an Oracle Data Safe service
 - Privileges to use the Discovery and Masking features on your database

 ### Assumptions

-- You are signed in to the Oracle Cloud Infrastructure Console.
+- You have a browser tab signed in to the Oracle Cloud Infrastructure Console.
+If not, please refer to the **Prerequisites** for this workshop.

+- You completed the [Provision and Register and Autonomous Database](../provision-register-autonomous-database/provision-register-autonomous-database.md) lab in this workshop.

 - Your data values will be different than those shown in the screenshots in this lab.

 ## **STEP 1**: View sensitive data in your database

 In this step, you use SQL Developer Web to query sensitive data in your database.
 You can access SQL Developer Web from your database's Console.

+- Select the browser tab that is signed in to the Oracle Cloud Infrastructure Console.
+If needed, sign in again.

 - In the Oracle Cloud Infrastructure Console, make sure the correct region is selected in your tenancy.